 Don’t limit yourself by adding character to your look with just colour.
 If you decide to opt for a bit of print then pair your blazer with classic black jean.
 It’s the best colour to compliment most prints, as black lowers the attention that can be drawn to your blazer, let alone level out the tones in your outfit.
 Additionally, with the perks of looking suave with black denim, this is look is easy to transition from season to season.

 Okay, so as the blazer is generally a formal looking piece, when we say casual we don’t mean something you can lounge around in.
-It simply means dressing comfortably, while still looking sharp.
-Below are some of the best examples of David Gandy and David Beckham pulling off the casual look with their blazer and jean combination.
+It simply means dressing slightly more comfortably, while maintaining the sharpness of more formal ensembles.
+Below are some of the best examples of some stylish men pulling off the casual look with their blazer and jean combination.

 Can you Wear a Suit Jacket with Jeans?